• Loading stock data...

 • Existing MLB.TV subscribers that predate the new ESPN-MLB pact will auto-renew at the regular price, and they don’t need to have any interaction with ESPN Unlimited unless they choose to do so.

 • Fans who don’t have ESPN Unlimited can purchase MLB.TV for the normal $149.99 price, and then get a free month of ESPN Unlimited.
-That latter subscription then auto-renews after that initial month, and requires an active cancellation to stop, but largely resembles the first option.
+That latter subscription then auto-renews after that initial month, and it requires an active cancellation to stop but largely resembles the first option.
 These first two options will be the avenues for new MLB.TV subscribers.

-The latter group, at least in the short-term, will be the largest subset of MLB.TV subscribers.
+The latter group, at least in the short term, will be the largest subset of MLB.TV subscribers.
 The integration of the ESPN and MLB streaming services, however, was a fundamental part of the new rights deal.
 The revised pact kept the same $550 million annual fee but jettisoned prior inventory, such as the Sunday night primetime package, in favor of ventures such as this.

 A Different Deal